azwKalli/hello-world/README.md

 # hello-world
 My first repository at Qlik
-I am a eploratory tester at Qlik
+I am an exploratory tester at Qlik